standard-for-public-code/standard-for-public-code/criteria/document-the-code.md

 * Check that the instructions for how to install and run a standalone version of the source code result in a running system.
 * Check that all functionality documented contains an example.
 * Check that the documentation includes a high level architectural diagram or similar.
-* Check that the documentation quality is part of integration testing.
-For example, that documentation is generated correctly, and links and images are tested.
+* Check that documentation quality is part of integration testing.
+For example, test that documentation is generated correctly, and test links and images.

 ## Public policy makers: what you need to do